This page may contain affiliate links. Learn More.

 There are many different ways you could construct your fairy garden.
-You can use a pot, make it in the ground, make one in the grass, put it in a toy like we did.
+You can use a pot, make it in the ground, make one in the grass, put it in a toy like we did in our daycare garden.
 A big dump truck would make a super fun fairy garden holder and a wagon would as well.
 We had this wheelbarrow that the big wheel broke off of, so we got the idea to make our fairy garden in it.

 All you need for the garden is fairy furniture.
 You can make your fairy garden with plants or without.
 We are trying to grow some ground cover in ours and a big tree, so we’ll see how it turns out.
 The tree had the unfair advantage of being yanked out of the dirt multiple times, so there is a learning curve of what is a toy and what is a plant.